 Calvary Orthodox Presbyterian Church is a body of Christ followers that strive to love God and to love others.
 We hope that you will feel welcomed as you come and worship with us.

 When are your Worship Services and Sunday School times?

 - We have two different Sunday services with Gospel-centric, Bible-driven Sermons.
 Service times are 10:15am and 6:00pm.
-Prayer requests are taken ten minutes prior to the start of the evening service.

 Are you a part of a denomination?